Table of Contents

 The minted pea puree steals the show with its bright, fresh taste—frozen peas work wonderfully here, offering convenience without compromising on flavour.
 The subtle hint of fresh mint ties it all together, creating a harmony that pairs beautifully with the herb-crusted cod.
 It’s a match made in culinary heaven, balancing the richness of the fish with an aromatic crust and zingy pea base.

-For an extra touch of seasonal flair, if you’re lucky enough to find them in season, Jersey Royals make a great addition to the plate.
+For an extra touch of seasonal flair, if you’re lucky enough to find them in season, my favourite Jersey Royals make a great addition to the plate.
 These tender, buttery new potatoes add a rustic charm and a satisfying bite, rounding out the dish with their earthy notes.

 This recipe is all about celebrating simple ingredients transformed into something special, perfect for savouring outdoors with a glass of chilled white wine of your choice.